-DOEE has developed ambient monitoring guidelines in order to ensure that ambient air quality data collected, at regulated facilities in the State, are of the highest quality and conform to federal requirements for quality assurance under 40 C.F.R.
+DOEE has developed ambient monitoring guidelines in order to ensure that ambient air quality data collected at the state's ambient monitors are of the highest quality and conform to federal requirements for quality assurance under 40 C.F.R.
 58.3.

-DOEE uploaded fully quality assured calendar year 2016 data for the District's network to EPA's AQS national database.
-Submittal of precise and accurate data into AQS for calendar year 2016 was accomplished by March 2017.
-A formal certification of calendar year 2016 data was transmitted to EPA on April 27, 2017.
+DOEE uploaded fully quality assured calendar year 2019 data for the District's network to EPA's AQS national database.
+Submittal of precise and accurate data into AQS for calendar year 2019 was accomplished in April 2020.
+A formal certification of calendar year 2019 data was transmitted to EPA on April 30, 2020.